Last updated: 10 June 2026

 Freetrade and Lightyear are DIY platforms where you choose your own investments and pay lower fees.
 JPMorgan Personal Investing is a managed service where the team handles everything for you.
 The right choice depends on whether you value control and low cost, or convenience and professional management.

 Capital at risk.
-The value of your investments can go down as well as up, and you may get back less than you invest.
+The value of investments can go down as well as up and you may get back less than you invested.
+Past performance is not a reliable indicator of future results.
+Rates, fees, offers and terms can change over time.
 This review is for informational purposes only and does not constitute financial advice.
-Always do your own research or consult a qualified financial adviser before making investment decisions.
-Tax rules apply and may change.
+Tax treatment depends on the individual circumstances of each client and may be subject to change in future.
 ISA and pension eligibility rules apply.
+Always do your own research or consider a qualified financial adviser before making investment decisions.
+This article contains affiliate or referral links: if you click through and sign up I may earn a commission or referral bonus at no extra cost to you, and it does not affect my editorial view.

 More from CoolCuration